 Cardiff City Stadium currently does not offer a match audio described commentary service on a match day.
 This is due to demand in recent seasons.
-For any supporters who wish to listen to match commentary we recommend supporters listen in to Cardiff City Player HD for premium Club Commentary.
+For any supporters who wish to listen to match commentary we recommend supporters listen in to Cardiff City TV for premium Club Commentary.
 BBC Radio Wales also broadcast a live match commentary for each fixture.
 The frequency for BBC Radio Wales is 103.9 FM.

 Cardiff City Stadium has induction loop equipment in the Stadium Ticket Office, Stadium Superstore and Stadium Reception.

 On match days at Cardiff City Stadium, information is displayed on the stadium screens and announced via the Public-Address System.